-'We can stop the speculation, we can stop the hurtful comments.': Friend of Nicola Bulley pleas to stop trolling
+'We can stop the speculation, we can stop the hurtful comments.': friend of Nicola Bulley pleas to stop trolling

-Nicola Bulley: Friend of missing woman from Inskip gives plea to 'stop the speculation' from online trolls
+Nicola Bulley: Friend of missing mum from Inskip gives plea to 'stop the speculation' from online trolls

 A friend of Nicola Bulley who has been missing since January 27, has put out a plea for online trolls to ‘stop the speculation’ and ‘stop the hurtful comments’.